Attorneys Fighting for Workers After Virginia Railroad Accidents

 Severe injuries suffered by rail yard workers and train crews deserve compensation

-At Cooper Hurley Injury Lawyers, we fight for rail workers to get them back to where they were before their accident.
+At Cooper Hurley Injury Lawyers, we fight for railroad workers to get them back to where they were before their accident.
+Workers are protected by an important piece of federal legislation.
 If you have been injured or suffer from medical problems related to work on a railroad in Virginia, we can help.

 What is FELA?

 The Federal Employers Liability Act (FELA) was passed by Congress in 1908 to protect the rights of people employed by rail companies and rail yards who were injured on the job.
 Under this act, you are allowed to sue a rail company for a railroad accident and seek compensation for your injuries if it is found the company did not provide a safe working environment.
+Unlike the workers’ compensation system, the railroad must have been to blame for your injury.
 You can be compensated for:

 - Past and future lost wages and benefits

 - The death of a loved one.

 What Happens When Virginia Railroad Workers Suffer a Permanent Disability?

 Most railroad jobs require workers to be able to lift certain amounts.
 If you are permanently unable to perform your duties due to a railroad work-related illness or injury, you have a permanent disability.
 In this case, we will fight for you to receive a full recovery for this disqualification, which will provide you with lost wages for the rest of your railroad career.